ELECTED DELEGATE ALAN DEEMING & THE LATE TONY WILLIAMS WORK IN SUPPORT OF LOCAL RECREATIONAL SEA ANGLERS

 From around 2012 Alan Deeming, current secretary of Bembridge Angling Club, joined with the late Tony Williams, former president of Vectis Boating & Fishing Club, to represent the interests of local Recreational Sea Anglers (RSA) through their involvement in the Isle of Wight committee of the Angling Trust and the Angling Trust's national Conservation & Access Group.

-Prior to his sad death in 2016, Tony had been involved in angling related bodies, at local, national & international (EAA) level, for many years, stretching back into the earlier days of the NFSA.
+Prior to his sad death in 2016, Tony had been involved in angling related bodies, at local, national & international (European Anglers Alliance) level, for many years, stretching back into the earlier days of the NFSA.
 Tony was awarded honorary life membership of the EAA in recognition of his services to recreational angling.

 Alan became involved again at local and national level having been initially reintroduced to the IW AT committee by Tony as a result of their mutual involvement with the initial Marine Conservation Zone proposal exercise.
 Tony then nominated Alan to join the AT's national Conservation & Access Group of which he is now a fully co-opted member and gets involved in sea angling matters of national significance in addition to local issues.
 Alan is also a member of the Southern Inshore Fisheries & Conservation Authorities’ Recreational Angling Sector Group which acts as a forum for dialogue between anglers and SIFCA which is the body responsible for management of marine fishing activity in the coastal waters of Hampshire & Dorset.